 During the Reporting Period, the Group uses a blended top-down and bottom-up approach for identifying risks.
-Sources of risk, areas of impact, events and their potential consequences are identified.
-A risk universe has been created to ensure the entire spectrum of risks are captured.
-The identified risks are categorised into "Financial", "Operational", "Compliance", "Human Resources" and "Reputation" respectively.
+Sources of risk, areas of impact, events, and their potential consequences are identified.
+A risk universe has been created to ensure the entire spectrum of risks (including ESG risks) is captured.
+The identified risks are categorised into "Financial", "Operational", "Compliance", and "Human Resources" respectively.

 The Group uses a 5-by-5 risk matrix to assess risks.
 The risk rating is scored in terms of the consequence and likelihood of occurrence.
 Risks are rated according to their residual risk levels.
-Residual risk levels refer to the scoring of risks which exist, taking into account all existing controls.
-The result from the risk analysis is evaluated to determine whether or not identified risks are within predefined risk acceptance levels.
+Residual risk levels refer to the scoring of risks that exist, taking into account all existing controls.
+The result from the risk analysis is evaluated to determine whether or not identified risks are within predefined risk appetite and tolerance levels.

-Based on the risk evaluation, risks are transferred, eliminated or effectively controlled through proposed risk mitigation measures.
+Once risks have been identified and assessed, risk treatments shall be implemented to mitigate the risks (i.e., to further reduce the risk occurrence or the risk impacts when it occurs), in particular when the risks are rated as "High", as appropriate.
+The risk mitigation measures generally include risk transfer, risk avoidance, risk reduction (in terms of likelihood and consequence), and risk acceptance/retention.
 Each proposed risk mitigation measure has a designated risk owner and an expected completion date assigned to ensure accountability for risk mitigation, which is documented in the top risk record of the Group.